VinceCarollo/little_shop/README.md

 ![welcome_page](/app/assets/images/cart_page.png)

-Statistics for Merchants and Items on the site are visible on their respectable pages, and only show statistics for items that have been sold.
+Statistics for Merchants and Items on the site are visible on their respective pages, and only show statistics for items that have been sold.